christosangelopoulos/nine/README.md

 ## Usage

-Through the main menu, the player can
+Through the main menu, the player can:

 - Start a new game